ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-07-03-devlog-calamancy.md

 This blog post can be summarized as: *"young and naive researcher just learned something very obvious!"*
 I am mostly referring to the **annotation process**.
 Luckily, I was able to find two more folks to help with data annotation, and we've been updating the original dataset for the past three months.

+> Tl;dr, we just finished re-annotating TLUnified with NER tags!
+> You can access the updated corpus, TLUnified-NER, in [HuggingFace Datasets](https://huggingface.co/datasets/ljvmiranda921/tlunified-ner).

 ## Data annotation is iterative